maxmertens/Prototyping-Tools/README.md

 - [Onym](https://onym.co/) → Tools and resources for naming things.
 - [VanSchneider Colors](https://www.vanschneider.com/colors) → Unique color combinations.
 - [Laws of UX](https://lawsofux.com/) → Collection of maxims and principles for building user interfaces.
+- [Resource Cards](https://resourcecards.com/) → Collection of resources for all kind of topics.